CatherineAnnFernandez/Flight_Explorer/README.md

 ## Project Overview
 FlightExplorer is a web application that allows users to log in to manage their flight bookings.
-It provides a secure login system and interfaces with a MySQL database to authenticate users.

 ## Base URL

 The base URL for the API is: http://127.0.0.1:5000